ericoporto/ags-manual-wiki/Settingupthegame.md

 numbers (eg. -3) which will move even more slowly.
 The lower you go, the slower the movement speed.

-The "SpeechColor" option specifies which colour is used for the text when this character is talking.
+The "SpeechColor" option specifies which color is used for the text when this character is talking.
 It effects all messages that are said by this character.
-You can find out the colour for each number by going to the "Colours" pane.
+You can find out the color for each number by going to the "Colors" pane.

 The "IdleView" option allows you to set an idle animation for the character.
 To do this, create a new view, with one or more loops of the